jayanthchundru/Telugu-Spell-Checker/README.md

 # Telugu-Spell-Checker

-Getting started with the cool project, in NLP
+This will be my first project on NLP, getting started with NLP